 Additionally, many states in the United States have various travel restrictions.
 See our article for travel restrictions across the country, quarantine, and testing policies.

 The Centers for Disease Control and Prevention (CDC) recently outlined some guidelines to follow during Holiday plans.
 The CDC recommended that people should stay home from any in-person holiday gatherings if you: currently have COVID-19, have symptoms of COVID-19, had recent exposure to someone who tested positive for COVID-19, are waiting for a viral test result, or are at elevated risk for COVID-19.

 The following are some holiday activities and their levels of risk determined by the CDC.

 |Low Risk||Moderate Risk||High Risk|

-Some states have initiated guidelines regarding travel and gathering for the holiday, as well as a general precaution.
+Some states have initiated guidelines regarding travel and gathering for the holidays, as well as a general precaution.

 - Has several mandatory requirements to host or participate in private events.

 - Stipulates that three households maximum may gather together for the holiday.